gmgu/paper_review/README.md

 #### Mamba
 - Gu and Dao, "Mamba: Linear-Time Sequence Modeling with Selective State Spaces
   - This paper proposes a Selective State Space model, called Mamba, which has a structure combining H3 and gated MLP.
-  - The idea is to add a model functionality of selective copying.
-This leads the model to work better for long seqeunces than other models inclusing H3 and Transformers.
+  - The idea is to add a model the functionality of selective copying.
+This leads the model to perform better for long seqeunces than other models inclusing H3 and Transformers.
   - Somehow, Mamba has lower perplexity than Transformers of the same size.
-At the same time, it has better latency and throughput.
-Mamba uses slightly more memory than Transformers with FlashAttention, where both FlashAttention and Mamba uses linear space.
+Also, it has a lower latency and a higher throughput.
+Mamba uses slightly more memory than Transformers with FlashAttention, where both FlashAttention and Mamba use linear space.
   - Mamba will be the next Transformers.